Lijiang - Step Back in Time

 Consisting of 13 peaks Jade Dragon Snow Mountain is over 35 kilometers in length with the highest peak Shanzidou reaching an altitude of 5,600 meters.
 Looking up at Jade Dragon Snow Mountain from Old Town, the snow-covered mountain wrapped in mist resembles a jade dragon lying in the clouds.

 There is a legend about the creation of Jade Dragon Snow Mountain.
 It is said that in ancient times there were two twins.
-They lived by panning gold in Golden Sand River.
+They lived by panning gold in the Golden Sand River.
 One day an evil spirit took over the river.
-The brothers were very brave who decided to fight the spirit.
+The brothers were very brave and decided to fight the spirit.
 One brother Haba died in the battle and his brother Jade Dragon drove the evil spirit away, but in doing so wore out 13 swords.
-For fear of the evil spirits return, Jade Dragon held the 13 swords day and night to guard the people.
+For fear of the evil spirit's return, Jade Dragon held the 13 swords day and night to guard the people.
 As time passed the two brothers turned into mountains and the 13 swords of Jade Dragon became the 13 peaks on Jade Dragon Snow Mountain.
 For the local Naxi people Jade Dragon Snow Mountain is a holy mountain not only for the legends but also because it became a place for young lovers to sacrifice themselves in honor of true love to escape from arranged marriages.

 Jade Dragon Snow Mountain has become a famous scenic spot for mountaineering, skiing, sightseeing, and scientific research.
 It is an area rich in tradition, history, and natural beauty.

 In 15 temples ten kilometers northwest of Old Town are stored the Lijiang Mural.
 Originally the mural consisted of over 200 pieces, but after hundreds of years, only 55 are left in good condition.
 This famous fresco was created in the Ming (1368-1644) and Qing (1644-1911) Dynasties.
 The frescos are located in Baisha, Dayan, Shuhe, Yangxi, and Xuesong villages.
-The most famous frescos are known as Baisha Mural of the Dbaoji (Great Treasure) Palace and the Colored Glaze Temple in the town of Baisha.
+The most famous frescos are known as the Baisha Mural of the Dbaoji (Great Treasure) Palace and the Colored Glaze Temple in the town of Baisha.
 During the Ming and Qing Dynasties, the Lijiang area was witnessing rapid economic and religious development; the Lijiang Mural was a representation of this progress.

 The creators of these frescos came from different nations including local Naxi Dongba painters, the Taoist painter Zhang from the central plains, Tibetan artist Guchang, Han artist Ma Xiaoxian, and Li Zeng, and many other artists whose names have been lost to history.
 What makes the Lijiang Murals different from other frescos is that is containing the artistic forms of Buddhism, Lamaism, Daoism, and the Naxi Dongba religion.
 Each painting contains over 100 characters, and perspective is used very well.
 The lifelike portraits not only portray religious symbolism, but also depict ordinary people such as bureaucrats, criminals, tourists, and executioners.
 The vivid facial features, flowing lines, well-defined colors, and exquisite details make the Lijiang Murals a rare art treasure, and an important source of information for research into ancient religions, art, and history.